-- 9.1 Practice Note SC Gen 7 is applicable to the requirements for transcript in relation to proceedings in the List. - 9.2 A 'running' transcript is required for trials unless the presiding judicial officer directs otherwise. - 9.3 Subject to any contrary direction by the presiding judicial officer, transcript is not required for directions hearings and interlocutory applications.
+- 9.1 Practice Note SC Gen 7 is applicable to the requirements for transcript in relation to proceedings in the List. - 9.2 A 'running' transcript is required for trials unless the presiding judicial officer directs otherwise. - 9.3 Subject to any contrary direction by the presiding judicial officer, transcript is not required for directions hearings.